eric-geppert/expressApp/readme.md

   - think of keyword phrases for navbar titles
   - remove dashboard link and change homePage to profile? (should only have 7 links max) make logout button seperate somehow (a LOT of style work involved if so)

+for sure todo's post launch:
+-ability to push all workouts back a day.
+-add embedded videos directly to a specific days workout!